apache/parquet-site/content/en/blog/features/alp_encoding.md

     <img src="/blog/alp/avg_random_access.png" alt="Average random-access benchmark" class="img-fluid">
   </div>
   <div>
-    <b>Figure 1</b>: Average compression ratio, compression speed, and decompression speed of <code>PLAIN+ZSTD</code> and <code>BYTE_STREAM_SPLIT+ZSTD</code> (each encoding followed by per-page <code>ZSTD</code> compression) and <code>ALP</code> (no compression codec) across <code>30</code> datasets on three machines.
+    <b>Figure 1</b>: Average compression ratio, compression speed, decompression speed, and random-access speed of <code>PLAIN+ZSTD</code> and <code>BYTE_STREAM_SPLIT+ZSTD</code> (each encoding followed by per-page <code>ZSTD</code> compression) and <code>ALP</code> (no compression codec) across <code>30</code> datasets on three machines.
 Higher is better.
      Random-access speed is measured by decoding <code>100</code> deterministic, uniformly distributed rows from <code>city_temperature_f</code>.
   </div>
   <p/>
 </div>

-Note that the numbers reported are for the pre-release Rust implementation of ALP.
-We expect the performance of ALP encoders to improve as the implementations are optimized and tuned.
-The current implementations are already faster than `zstd` in many cases, even though most `zstd` implementations have already been heavily optimized.
+Note that these numbers are for the pre-release Rust implementation of ALP, and we expect performance to improve as implementations are optimized and tuned.
+Even so, ALP is already faster than `zstd` in many cases, despite years of optimization work on `zstd` implementations.

 ## Technical Overview

 ALP takes advantage of a common pattern: many values stored as `FLOAT` or `DOUBLE` originated as decimal numbers with relatively few digits, such as prices or measurements.
-This section explains the intuition behind ALP.
-The following sections then explain the encoding and decoding pipeline in more detail.
+This section explains the intuition behind ALP, and then covers the encoding and decoding pipelines in more detail.

 ALP encodes floating-point values in batches called "vectors" of between `8` and `32K` values (e.g., `1024`).
 Each value in a vector is encoded as an